CodexLink/CodexLink/README.md

 ## 👋 Hello!
 I'm Janrey "`CodexLink`" Licas

-Python-based, Caffeine-Dependent Backend Developer.
-Full Stack Developer in practice (_currently commencing_).
+Python-based, Caffeine-Dependent, and Computer Engineering Graduate **Backend Developer**.
+I can also do Full Stack, but still in practice (_currently commencing_).

 I like to **over-detail** my craft, **over-complicate** my solutions for the sake of compatibility over simplicity, ***leaning more towards extensibility and reusability***.